-The City and its related governmental entities have previously entered into numerous disclosure undertakings under the Rule in connection with the issuance of long-term obligations (See "APPENDIX B - The City's Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2019."
-Notes to Basic Financial Statements, Note 3").
-In order to meet its continuing disclosure obligations, the City retained NHA Advisors, LLC as dissemination agent.
+The City and its related governmental entities have previously entered into numerous disclosure undertakings under the Rule in connection with the issuance of long-term obligations See Note 8 of the City's Annual Comprehensive Financial Report attached to this Official Statement as APPENDIX B.

-In the previous five years, the City failed to timely file a material event notice in connection with changes to the credit rating for one series of the City's bonds.
+In the previous five years, the City failed to timely file a material event notice in connection with a rating change for one series of the City's outstanding bonds.
 To ensure future compliance with its continuing disclosure undertakings, the City has developed procedures for including all required continuing disclosure information in the supplementary section of its audited financial statements.
-In addition, the City engaged NHA Advisors, LLC to review this information annually to ensure compliance with its continuing disclosure undertakings.
+In addition, the City has engaged NHA Advisors, LLC, to review this information annually to ensure compliance with its continuing disclosure undertakings, including the undertaking to be entered into in connection with the Notes.